AxdeKlerk/SLP/TESTING.md

 #### 4.2.9.3 HTLML Validation

-Below are the results for each of the HTML templates within the project and their corrresponding results using W3C Markup Validator.
+Below are the results for each of the HTML templates within the project and their corresponding results using W3C Markup Validator.

 ##### 4.2.9.3.1 Base Template